1928 Half Dollar Value Checker: Errors List, ā€œSā€ Worth

 The Reverse of the 1928 Half Dollar

-“UNITED STATES OF AMERICA” arcs along the upper rim, while “E PLURIBUS UNUM” appears to the left of the eagle.
-The denomination “HALF DOLLAR” spans the bottom of the coin.
-Weinman’s initials “AW” can be found beneath the eagle’s right wing, though they often appear faint on circulated examples.
+“UNITED STATES OF AMERICA” arcs along the upper rim, with “E PLURIBUS UNUM” to the left of the eagle and the denomination “HALF DOLLAR” spanning the bottom.
+Weinman’s initials “AW” appear beneath the eagle’s right wing, though they are often faint on circulated examples.

 Other Features of the 1928 Half Dollar